PjotrSvetachov/VRPNInput/README.md

 As we only have VRPN Trackers and Buttons this plugin only supports those devices for now.

 # Installation
+This plugin should be installed in the Plugins/HPCV/VRPNInput (so the VRPNInput.uplugin should be in that directory).

-You will need the VRPN library to compile this plugin.
+You will also need the VRPN library to compile this plugin.
 You can build it yourself or download it from the Github repository.
 These are the steps I used to build the VRPN library for Windows and Linux.

 1. Get the VRPN source at https://github.com/vrpn/vrpn